-But with the Tree of Life – we’re taking it a step further: you’re actually planting trees!
+But with the Tree of Life ceremony – you’re taking it one step further: you’re actually planting trees!

 Let me explain…

-- Include instructions on your Bar Mitzvah invitation on how people can join in.
-It’s best to set up a crowdfunding campaign and invite people to donate money there
+- Include instructions on your Bar Mitzvah invitation telling people how they can contribute to your project.
+It’s best to set up a crowdfunding campaign and invite people to donate money there.

-- After you raise money – contact the organization you used to plant trees and ask them to send you certificates you can give out.
-Make sure you customize each certificate for each person who donated
+- After you raise money – contact the organization you’re planting the trees with and ask them to send you certificates you can give out to the contributors.
+Make sure you customize each certificate for each person who donated.

 Sure, it does require a bit more work to set up… but it’s totally worth it.

 Note: An easier alternative is to invite people to plant seeds inside plant pots.
-Not quite the same magnitude as planting trees in Israel, but still a cute gesture.
+It’s not quite the same magnitude as planting trees in Israel, but it’s still a sweet gesture.